Skip to main content

 5 mentions Positive Neutral Negative

-The game offers minimal replayability, primarily for players interested in exploring all dialogue options, but overall, it lacks significant incentives for multiple playthroughs.
-A typical session lasts 20-30 minutes, suggesting that while there is some potential for replay, it may not be particularly engaging.
+The game offers minimal replayability, primarily for players interested in exploring all dialog options, but overall, it lacks significant incentives for multiple playthroughs.
+A typical session lasts about 20-30 minutes, which may not be enough to encourage repeated plays.

 • “Infinite replayability.”